-Search filters on LinkedIn help you narrow down on search results.
+Search filters on LinkedIn help you narrow down search results.
 But Xrays adjust your search results even more sensitively to suit your preferences.
 Using X-Ray, you can remove some keywords from the search results, fix essential keywords for every result, or make combinations for searches.

-Controlling variables like this provides you with precise and relevant results and saves you time.
+Controlling variables like this provides precise and relevant results and saves you time.
 Why?
 Because you can set all the parameters in a single go instead of searching for different possibilities one after another.

 LinkedIn XRay Search Tools

 Xray search tools bypass LinkedIn search restrictions, make the search process user-friendly, and offer many search possibilities.
 Consider these top free X-Ray search tools to get started: